shinyskull10000/TomProcessJournal/index.md

 Most Important:
     - Audio File Raw Data analysis
+    - having it not spike often, this means alerts hopefully wont be sporradic and instead contained if consistent noise is persistent.
+    - having it interact with the site dynamically.

 How would i begin to achieve this?
  I would not be able to use python to do this.

- I would have to use JavaScripts web audio API
+ I would have to use JavaScripts web audio API.
+This means that the data collection code would be front-end.
+I do not have much experience with java-script so i am going to have to learn about what i need to do fo rthis project.

-However if i want to run aackend, i may want to use flask and connect it to something like redis.
+However if i want to run backend, i may want to use flask and connect it to something like redis.
 This nosql system could make it so I could capture login information and hash and store it.
-Connected to this form of account, it would mean that a user would be able to then create a form of schedule for studying. whether this be
+Connected to this form of account, it would mean that a user would be able to then create a form of schedule for studying.

+## Third Entry 09/09
+What i want to know
+Investigation into similar projects
+Investigation into how load an environment has to be before it could be a distraction would it be good ot have a setting to set level of distraction in dB?

+Interesting study: https://crl.acrl.org/index.php/crl/article/view/24743/33322  Talks about the effectiveness library use by students.
+The reason the study is interesting for this project is that libraries are typically quiet learning environments which are highlighted by the fact that they have few distractions.